Kunsthaus Graz

 The Kunsthaus Graz, Grazer Kunsthaus, or Graz Art Museum was built as part of the European Capital of Culture celebrations in 2003 and has since become an architectural landmark in Graz, Austria.
 Its exhibition program specializes in contemporary art from the 1960s onwards.
+The museum doesn't translate its name to English but uses its German name in all its English communications.

 Architecture

 Kunsthaus Graz was designed by Colin Fournier and Sir Peter Cook.
-According to The Bartlett School of Architecture at University College London, the Kunsthaus' design sought to be deliberately provocative, innovate museum design by offering a less "institutional" approach to organising exhibition spaces and employs new materials and manufacturing techniques.
-The building is an example of blob architecture, and has a skin made of iridescent blue acrylic panels that also double as photovoltaic panels.
-Owing to its shape contrasting with its surroundings, it is known in local vernacular as the "Friendly Alien". or rather as the black tumor.
+According to The Bartlett School of Architecture at University College London, the Kunsthaus's design sought to be a deliberately provocative, innovate museum design by offering a less "institutional" approach to organising exhibition spaces and employs new materials and manufacturing techniques.
+The building is an example of blob architecture and has a skin made from iridescent blue acrylic panels, which also double as photovoltaic panels.
+Owing to its shape and its contrast to its surroundings, it is known as the "Friendly Alien".

-The building incorporates the façade of the Eisernes Haus, an iron-framed structure built in 1848.
+The building incorporates the façade of the Iron House, an iron-framed structure built in 1848.

 Concept

 Architecture, design, new media, internet art, film, and photography are united under one roof.
 Kunsthaus Graz was developed as an institution to stage international exhibitions of multidisciplinary, modern and contemporary art from the 1960s to the present day.
-It does not collect art, maintains no permanent exhibitions and does not have its own depot.
+It doesn't collect art, maintains no permanent exhibitions and doesn't have its own depot.
 Rather, its exclusive purpose is to present and procure contemporary art productions.

-As founding director, Peter Pakesch was responsible for the orientation and the program of the Kunsthaus between the administration in 2003 and the end of his directorship at the Universalmuseum Joanneum.
+As founding director, Peter Pakesch was responsible for the Kunsthaus's orientation and programme between the administration in 2003 and the end of his directorship at the Universalmuseum Joanneum.